 Webinars are famous for their usefulness in acquiring customers.
 Most subscription- and membership-based businesses use this type of content to bring in customers and generate leads.

-But webinars can be neglected when it comes to retaining members.
-When using webinars to retain members, you should provide information on how customers can get the most from their subscription or membership.
+But beyond customer acquisition, they are also very useful in customer retention programs.
+Webinars can be a bit neglected when it comes to retaining members.
+When using webinars to retain members and keep happy customers, you should provide information on how customers can get the most from their subscription or membership.
 You can even create a webinar that shows how to successfully navigate the site contents.
 This will help members gain the maximum benefit from each section.

 One company that uses webinars to secure leads and retain customers is Hubspot.
 On their free webinar page, they’ve uploaded a ton of webinars for potential and existing customers to view on-demand.